 Generally, the cells in our lungs and other parts of the body have a specific growth and death cycle that normally controls the cell count and keep a check on it.
 Cancer develops when a certain set of changes/mutations develop in a normal cell.
 When these sets of mutations affect genes in ways that hinder the natural growth and death cycles of cells, thereby causing unregulated cell division and hence, causing Cancer.
+Genetic testing for cancer at an early stage helps in reducing the risk of lung cancer.

 There are various kinds of cancer, that exist, out of which Lung Cancer is one of the most common ones.
 Being the second most common cancer in men and the fifth most common cancer in both men and women together, Lung cancer originates from the lung tissue, usually from cells lining the air passages.
 There are two main types of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 These types are classified on how the cells look like.
 Around 80% of all lung cancers are non-small cell type.
 Non-small cell type is further sub-divided into 3 major categories: adenocarcinoma, squamous cell carcinoma and large cell carcinoma.